Ratheeshts/reccomendationsystem/README.md

 # reccomendationsystem

-	This is a recommender system for e-Leaning personalization based on learners learning activities and performance.
-It means personalization approach for giving learning resources for active learners in the e-Learning system.
  This system recommends some learning resources based on learner’s profile, level of knowledge, and some other learner’s activities.
 Also, the system provides the ability to track learner achievement based on practical tests